fieldtrip/website/tutorial/mvpa_light.md

     mv_plot_result(stat.mvpa, stat.time, stat.freq)

 This yields a _[freq x time]_ matrix of classification accuracies.
 However, we are not limited to a classification for every time-frequency point.
-A large array of different multivariate analyses can be realized by changing the values of `cfg.features`, let us look at some of the options:
+A large array of different multivariate analyses can be realized by changing the value of `cfg.features`, let us look at some of the options:

 - `'time'`: if time serves as features, a search is performed across channels and frequencies.
 Therefore, the result is a _[chan x freq]_ matrix of classification accuracies.
 - `'freq'`: the result is a _[chan x time]_ matrix of classification accuracies.